 Are you really a Capetonian if you’ve never stood at the top of the iconic Lion’s Head peak, with its panoramic city views?

-On a clear day, you’ll see picture-perfect views of Table Mountain, Camps Bay, The 12 Apostles Mountain Range, Camps Bay and Clifton beaches, Signal Hill, Robben Island, and the city.
+On a clear day, you’ll see picture-perfect views of Table Mountain, The 12 Apostles Mountain Range, Camps Bay and Clifton beaches, Signal Hill, Robben Island, and the city.
 There are different routes, all with the option to summit, or to circle the mountain without reaching the top, making it suitable for a variety of ages and fitness levels.

-MANY ROUTES FOR EVERYONE, FROM BEGINNER TO MODERATE
+CHOOSE YOUR ROUTE, FROM BEGINNER TO MODERATE

-The hike takes roughly 1.5 to 2.5 hours up and down, depending on your level of fitness and how long you spend up top.
+The hike takes roughly 1.5 to 2.5 hours up and down, depending on your level of fitness and how long you spend on top.
 The main routes start from the parking area on Signal Hill Road.
-The popular clockwise route starts up the Jeep track.
-It spirals up, offering constantly changing views: Camps Bay, Table Mountain, Twelve Apostles, and the City Bowl.
+The popular clockwise route starts from the Jeep track and spirals up, offering constantly changing views: Camps Bay, Table Mountain, Twelve Apostles, and the City Bowl.

 There are benches along the path where you can take a break and admire the view.
-You’ll pass the green netting-covered area where paragliders launch just before the path narrows into a path with stone steps veering right and uphill.
-If you prefer to avoid hiking uphill, look out for the sign-posted path veering left which takes you all the way around the mountain in the direction of the kramat without summiting.
+You’ll pass the green netting-covered area where paragliders launch just before the path narrows into a one with stone steps veering right and uphill.
+If you prefer to avoid hiking uphill, look out for the sign-posted path veering left which takes you all the way around the mountain.

 If you like a bit of a challenge, stick to the main path which curves around the mountain before reaching a series of ladders and chains to help you scramble to the top.
 As an alternative to the chains and ladders, you can follow a sign-posted path that skips the climbing: it’s a better choice if you struggle with heights, but there is still a bit of scrambling to get to the top.

-There is a second, less popular route too.
+There is a second, less popular route, too.
 From the base, it circles anti-clockwise, passing a kramat that was erected in remembrance of two apartheid-era religious leaders.
 It then joins the main route to the top, or you can follow it all the way around back to where you started.

 Lion’s Head forms part of Table Mountain National Park, and hosts a stunning array of endemic flora.
 Keep an eye out for the silver trees, mainly growing on the bottom half of Lion’s Head.
 The silvery sheen that earned this plant its name comes from the tiny hairs that cover the leaves.
 This species is unique to the Cape Peninsula.
 Right on top of the summit you can see Peninsula Sandstone fynbos, an ecosystem which is only found there and at Cape Point.